holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 ## Subconscious

-Even before you add your first entries, like you did in the [entries exercise](/basis/entries), 3 headers and 1 entry will be created automatically your holochain app.
+Even before you add your first entries, like you did in the [entries exercise](/basis/entries), 3 headers and 1 entry will be created automatically in your holochain app.
 These 4 elements, the [genesis events](https://developer.holochain.org/docs/glossary/#genesis-elements) are created by what you call the **subconscious** of your holochain app.
 When you talk about the subconscious of your holochain app, you are talking about all the entries, headers, DHT operations and validations that happen that are not actively, _consciously_, triggered by you, the user.

 The 3 headers and 1 entry are created when the happ is installed, the moment when your DNA is instantiated into a cell.
-Click on headers and the entry below to learn more about them.
+Click on the headers and the entry below to learn more about them.

 ```js story